Practical philosophy

 Slide from teacher training course

 Yoga is about our relationship with everything.
 It has evolved over thousands of years, from seated meditation to sequenced postures.
-Practices traditionally involve concentration and connection, stilling the mind while developing strength and flexibility.
+Traditionally, practices involve concentration, stilling the mind while also cultivating strength and flexibility.

-The ultimate goal is transcendent.
-Originally, this meant freedom from rebirth.
-Practitioners today have other priorities.
-Although ancient texts are still inspiring, some of their teachings might need reinterpreting.
+The ultimate goal is freedom – originally, from being reborn.
+Most modern practitioners have other priorities.
+Although ancient texts can still provide inspiration, some teachings might need reinterpreting, as explained in Daniel’s book, The Truth of Yoga.

-Combining scholarly knowledge with practical insight, Daniel makes modern sense of timeless wisdom.
-His experience includes an MA in Traditions of Yoga and Meditation (from SOAS in London), and fifteen years of study with senior teachers round the world.
+Combining scholarly knowledge with light-hearted humour, he makes practical sense of timeless wisdom.
+His experience includes a yoga MA (from SOAS in London), and extensive study with teachers in India.

-He teaches online for the Oxford Centre for Hindu Studies, on teacher trainings and in workshops.
+He teaches courses at the Oxford Centre for Hindu Studies, on yoga teacher trainings and online.
 He also works with private students.

 About Daniel